Creatiwity/witycms-doc/pages.md

 # Pages

 This is the essential application of wityCMS.
-If you want to make a website with lot of pages, the application "**Pages**" are here for.
-Each page created with the back-office is a web page.
+If you want to make a website with lot of pages, the application "**Pages**" is the solution.
+Each page created in this application is a web page.

 ## Pages listing